 - Relocalization problem: camera pose estimation can fail due to: - 1.
 Feature tracking can be lost (due to occlusions, low texture, quick motion, illumination change) - 2.
-In case of monocular VO: pure rotation followed by translation (why?) - \rightarrow Solution: Re-localize camera pose and continue - Loop closing problem - When you go back to a previously mapped area: - Loop closure detection: to avoid map duplication - Loop correction: to compensate the accumulated drift - In both cases you need a place recognition technique
+In case of monocular VO: pure rotation followed by translation (why?) - → Solution: Re-localize camera pose and continue or use other sensors (more cameras or inertial sensors) - Loop closing problem - When you go back to a previously mapped area: - Loop closure detection: to avoid map duplication - Loop correction (or loop closing): to compensate the accumulated drift - In both cases you need a place recognition technique